-Short term assessments are an informal part of every lesson (AFL).
+Assessments are a crucial_part of every lesson (AFL).
 Teachers assess children on a daily basis through questioning and evaluating daily outcomes.
-Teachers also complete evaluation in unit planning and plan for following lessons.

-Marking provides children with clear information on where they have achieved the learning objective (highlighted in green) and how they can improve (highlighted in pink)
+Marking provides children with clear information on where they have achieved the learning objective (highlighted in green) and how they can improve (highlighted in pink).